omarreis/vsop2013/planetfun/README.md

     see ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides/

 VSOP2013 data files are not in this repository.
-Download from FTP .
+Download from FTP repo.

-For speed and bundle size, PlanetFun app uses a custom binary version of VSOP2013 data ( same idea as original vsop2013 but with a different implementation )
+For speed and small bundle size, PlanetFun app uses a custom binary version of VSOP2013 data ( same idea as original vsop2013 but with a different implementation )

-So the steps to obtain planet ephemeris file are:
+The steps to obtain planet ephemeris data file are:

 * Download VSOP2013.p2000 from the FTP repository above ( a 400 MB text file)
 * Use program *TestVSOP2013* to Load VSOP2013.p2000 text file.